lucid-kv/lucid/README.md

 $ ./lucid server
 ```

-A demonstration instance is accessible at http://lucid-kv.herokuapp.com.
+A demonstration instance (with auth. disabled) is accessible at http://lucid-kv.herokuapp.com.

 ## Documentation